FAQs for researchers

 It is much easier for our PPI contributors to provide quality feedback to a project when they understand the context that the research is happening in – remember that all contributors (including the PPI team!) can only provide feedback about the research based on the information you have provided us.
 Sometimes understanding why you have chosen a particular subject and the research that has preceded it can be really helpful in better understanding the project overall.
 Likewise, a lay summary is essential to help the panel understand your research and helps you to practice your ability to discuss it with a lay audience.

 What if the panel hates my project?

 Members of the panel aim to be your ‘critical friends’ and very much want to see your research succeed.
 Sometimes comments might feel challenging or questioning, and the intent behind this is always to help you think about how to make your research stronger and more appropriate to the end users.
-If you feel that you have received lots of negative comments, please get in touch with Amanda or Treena and we will help you work through the feedback and discuss how you can use it to improve your research.
+If you feel that you have received lots of negative comments, please get in touch with the PPI team and we will help you work through the feedback and discuss how you can use it to improve your research.

 How much does it cost to use the panel?